Adam Wilk: Minnesota Twins

-and outrighted to Triple-A two days later.
-On June 18, Wilk was again designated for assignment.
-He was released four days later.
+and was sent outright to the Triple-A Rochester Red Wings two days later.
+On June 17, the Twins added Wilk back to their active roster.
+He was designated for assignment the next day, following the promotion of Alan Busenitz.
+In three appearances for Minnesota, Wilk had struggled to an 0-1 record and 7.84 ERA with six strikeouts across 10 1/3 innings pitched.
+He was released by the Twins on June 24.

 Cleveland Indians

 On January 20, 2018, Wilk signed a minor league contract with the Cleveland Indians.
 In 27 starts for the Triple–A Columbus Clippers, he registered a 6–9 record and 3.66 ERA with 107 strikeouts across 164 2/3 innings pitched.
 Wilk elected free agency following the season on November 2.

 Personal life

 Wilk was noted for his community involvement while with the Toledo Mud Hens.
 In the 2012–2013 offseason, he began his own non-profit organization, the Adam Wilk Foundation.